 The cottage is small but lovely, with pretty furnishings throughout.
 Downstairs is open plan, with a well-fitted kitchen: gas hob, electric oven, microwave, fridge, and views over the green.
 At the rear of the room, patio doors lead to the courtyard garden.
 Comfy leather settee, dining table and chairs, TV/DVD, radio/CD player, small library of books, DVDs, CDs.

-A spiral staircase leads to the bedrooms: one with attractive 4-poster bed, and the second with adult size bunks - the bottom one converts to a double bed (Futon style).
+A spiral staircase leads to the bedrooms: one with attractive 4-poster bed, and the second with a double bed and overhead 'bunk' single bed (full size).
 Also a small but pretty bathroom, fully tiled with toilet, bath and shower (over bath).
 Towels can be hired.

 The Isle of Wight region

 The origins of St Helens revolved around the 12th century Cluniac Priory and the church, built by the monks and administered by them, but claimed by the Crown in 1414.
 In 1720 a great wave destroyed the old church, although the tower still stands as a landmark.

 St Helens was a port of considerable importance in the 1300's; in 1346 Edward III set sail from there to invade Normandy and Lord Nelson's last view of England was the St Helen's seamark.
 With the expansion of Cowes, St Helens declined in importance, although many ships still called there.